jinca/GTK/StartingGTK_C/README.md

 To install on Fedora:

-$sudo apt-get install libgtk-3-dev
+`sudo apt-get install libgtk-3-dev`

 To install on Ubuntu:

-sudo apt-get install build-essential libgtk-3-dev
+`sudo apt-get install build-essential libgtk-3-dev`

 To compile: